 Nova Scotia — Sidney Crosby

 He’s Sidney Crosby.
 “The Great One.”
-The pride of Coal Harbour, Nova Scotia.
+The pride of Cole Harbour, Nova Scotia.
 Nobody in recent memory has single-handedly changed the fortunes of a franchise more than him.

-Crosby, who is an elite passer that also owns perhaps the best backhand shot of all-time, has put 1263 points in 948-career games and has reached the 100-point plateau in six separate seasons.
-He’s also recorded 186 in 164 playoff games — including a whopping 31 in 2009 — when the Penguins captured the Stanley Cup against the Detroit Red Wings in what was a rematch from the year prior.
+Crosby, who is an elite passer that also owns perhaps the best backhand shot of all-time, has put 1,502 points in 1,190-career games and has reached the 100-point plateau in six separate seasons.
+He’s also recorded 201 points in 180 playoff games — including a whopping 31 in 2009 — when the Penguins captured the Stanley Cup against the Detroit Red Wings in what was a rematch from the year prior.

 Related: NHL’s Top 5 Centers of the 2010s

-The Penguins have qualified for the postseason for 13 straight seasons in the Crosby era; the only time they didn’t was his rookie 2005-06 season.
+The Penguins qualified for the postseason for 15 straight seasons in the Crosby era.

-“Sid the Kid’s” legacy as one of the NHL’s best-ever and as a superb role model are already firmly cemented, and as long as he can avoid the concussion problems which dogged him in the earlier part of last decade, he should continue to excel for a number of seasons yet.
+He’s not quite “Sid the Kid” anymore, as his legacy as one of the NHL’s best-ever and as a superb role model has now been firmly cemented.
+As long as he can avoid the concussion problems which dogged him in the earlier part of last decade, he should continue to excel for a number of seasons yet.

 Honourable Mentions: Alex Killorn, Nathan MacKinnon, Brad Marchand